ananyahjha93/Getting-and-Cleaning-Data-Project/README.md

 2. Each observation forms 1 row.
 3. The dataset has only 1 type of information.

 The new dataset has averaged values for each variable, for each subject classified according to his/her activities.
-The cleaned dataset is also included in the repo.
+The tidy dataset is also included in the repo.